na0da2021/seq_multiplier/README.md

 ## Notes
 1. Assert the reset_a signal before starting the multiplication to reset the module.
 2. The done_flag output indicates the completion of the multiplication process.

+## Acknowledgments

+This Sequential Multiplier project was developed through the collaborative efforts of a dedicated team.

+the hard work and dedication have been instrumental in the development of this Verilog implementation.
+We look forward to future collaborations and continued success.